Rod Windsor: Professional career

-Rio Grande Valley Dorados
+2009

 Windsor spent the 2009 af2 season with the Rio Grande Valley Dorados after the Arena Football League (AFL) filed for bankruptcy, catching 184 passes for 2,364 yards and 59 TDs in 15 games.
 He was named the Offensive Player of the Year and the Rookie of the Year.

-Arizona Rattlers
+2010

-He followed that success by playing the 2010 season with the Arizona Rattlers of the AFL, where he was named the AFL's Rookie of the Year after recording 193 catches for 2,372 yards and 47 touchdowns.
+Windsor followed that success by playing the 2010 season with the Arizona Rattlers of the AFL, where he was named the AFL's Rookie of the Year after recording 193 catches for 2,372 yards and 47 touchdowns.

-Sacramento Mountain Lions

-After the Arizona Rattlers season, Windsor was signed by the Sacramento Mountain Lions on August 22, 2010.
+After the Rattlers season, Windsor was signed by the Sacramento Mountain Lions of the United Football League on August 22, 2010.
 He had 25 catches for 379 yards, good for 5th and 3rd in the league respectively, and tied for the league lead with 3 receiving touchdowns.

-Arizona Rattlers
+Windsor was signed by the Cleveland Browns to their practice squad on December 3, 2010, where he spent one week before being released.

+Windsor was subsequently signed by the Buffalo Bills to their practice squad on December 30, 2010, where he finished the season.

+2011

+Windsor signed a futures contract with the Browns on January 19, 2011.

-In response to the NFL lockout, Windsor went back to the AFL and signed with the Arizona Rattlers, where he caught 156 passes for 1,830 yards and 36 touchdowns.
-As with the 2010 season, he was again voted to the First Team All-Arena team.
+In response to the 2011 NFL lockout, Windsor went back to the AFL and signed with the Rattlers, where he caught 156 passes for 1,830 yards and 36 touchdowns.
+As with the 2010 season, he was again voted to the first-team All-Arena team.

-Cleveland Browns/Buffalo Bills

-Windsor was signed by the Cleveland Browns to their practice roster on December 3, 2010, where he spent one week before being released.
-He was subsequently signed by the Buffalo Bills to their practice squad on December 30, 2010, where he finished the season.

-Windsor signed a futures contract with the Browns on January 19, 2011, where he spent the preseason catching 5 receptions, 83 yards and a touchdown.
+After the lockout, he returned to the Browns where he spent the 2011 preseason catching 5 receptions, 83 yards and a touchdown.
 He was waived during the final round of cuts.
 He was re-signed to the practice squad, where he spent the first 15 weeks before being promoted to active roster on December 22, 2011.
 He did not dress the final two games of the season.

+2012

-Windsor spent the preseason with the Browns, catching 5 balls for 51 yards and a touchdown.
+Windsor spent the 2012 preseason with the Browns, catching 5 balls for 51 yards and a touchdown.
 He was released during final cuts on August 31, 2012; however, he was re-signed to the practice squad on October 10, 2012.

-Arizona Rattlers
+2013–2016

-After not re-signing with the Cleveland Browns, Windsor returned to the Arizona Rattlers.
-In 2013, Windsor was named Second Team All-Arena, helping the Rattlers return to the ArenaBowl.
+After not re-signing with the Browns, Windsor returned to the Rattlers.
+In 2013, Windsor was named second-team All-Arena, helping the Rattlers return to the ArenaBowl.
 The Rattlers defeated the Philadelphia Soul 48–39, with Windsor earning ArenaBowl XXVI MVP honors with 10 receptions for 145 yards.
 He retired after the 2016 season.

-Washington Valor
+2018

-On March 31, 2018, Windsor was assigned to the Washington Valor.
+On March 31, 2018, Windsor was assigned to the AFL's Washington Valor.

-Baltimore Brigade
+2019

-Windsor was assigned to the Baltimore Brigade on July 19, 2019.
+Windsor was assigned to the Baltimore Brigade of the AFL on July 19, 2019.